Is Selling on Redbubble Worth It? (My Experience)

 My Story

-Back then when I started, I had heard that Redbubble is the best POD platform, because it is free, good for beginners and everyone can join it.
+Back then when I started, I had heard that Redbubble is the best POD platform because it is free, good for beginners and everyone can join it.

-But if you expect, I am making hundreds of dollars from these 200 designs, you will be surprised.
 On Redbubble, there is a huge competition, over 500k artists, and making sales is harder each day.

 Making a few sales a month, as I am, can be demotivating, but if you want to succeed in any part of life, consistency is the key.